 Your application should highlight your greatest achievements and awards for officials to understand your profile and filter yours out from the thousands.
 However, determining which to include can seem confusing.
 Our experts will reduce the guesswork by evaluating which credentials may boost your application.
 Knowing exactly which ones to upload matters.

 You need to have someone with expert knowledge of how the system works to clear any of your doubts during the application process.
 This is undoubtedly our key strength — we will always have your back, standing by with tips and support from start till the end.
 This way they ensure that you are taking the right steps towards PR approval without any time wastage.

-They are to be scanned and saved in PDF, JPG or JPEG format, no larger than 2MB, while a passport photograph should be in JPG or JPEG format, no larger than 1MB.
+They are to be scanned and saved in PDF, JPG or JPEG format, no larger than 2MB.
+Your passport photograph should be in JPG or JPEG format, no larger than 1MB.
 Ensure that the documents do not have any distracting marks or shine on them.

 We recommend speaking to a professional to understand the required formatting, including file dimensions and other technicalities, so that you would not end up sending in documents that are not acceptable.
 ICA is extremely strict with their terms and conditions so it is best to follow their requirements closely to avoid having your application rejected.

-The online application can seem complicated, and there have been so many cases where applicants miss out documents leading to a rejection of their application.
+The submission process can seem tedious, and there have been so many cases where applicants miss out documents leading to a rejection of their application.
 Should this be a concern for you, we highly recommend letting a professional handle your application.

-We do have a complete checklist encompassing all the documents that are essential and helpful in boosting your chances of approval.
-Moreover, our specialists are trained to neatly compile these documents, keep a record of them and provide tips to collate further paperwork to highlight your strengths.
+We do have a complete checklist.
+Our specialists are trained to neatly compile these documents, keep a record of them and provide tips to highlight your strengths.
 Many of our past clients have attained their dream SPR status through us, using this strategy.